BidoOBido/DockerTests/readme.md

         sudo docker-compose -d
     ```

-- Postgres: contains the script which will be first executed after ```database-postgres``` service start running.
+- Postgres (localhost:54321): contains the script which will be first executed after ```database-postgres``` service start running.
-- Java: contains the base code of a simple api that manipulate data from database on db container:
+- Java-producer (localhost:18080): contains the base code of a simple api that manipulate data from database on db container:

     ``` text
     The "app" container (java-api service on yml file) is a image of openjdk-11 thus I'm using Visual Studio Cod attached to this container to run the api, all network configuration is set to work in this way